metablaster/WindowsFirewallRuleset/README.md

 - PowerShell "Core" is not built into Windows, you will need to install it separately (recommended) or use [Windows PowerShell](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/WindowsPowerShell.md) which is already installed.
-- .NET Framework version 4.8 is required if you'll be using Windows PowerShell (Desktop edition) instead of PowerShell Core
+- .NET Framework version 4.8 is required if using Windows PowerShell (Desktop edition) instead of PowerShell Core
 - You might want to have git to check out for updates, to easily switch between branches or to contribute code.